finos/symphony-wdk/docs/reference.md

 [body](#body) | Object/String | No |
 [headers](#headers) | String | No |

 _nb: For multipart/form-data content type requests, the body should be provided as a key/value object.
-For other content types, it can be provided as String in JSON format.
+For other content types, it can be provided as String in JSON format._

 Output | Type |
 ----|----|
-body | String containing the response body status | Response status code
+body | String
+status | Integer

 Example:
 ```yaml